ebloc/ebloc-broker/docs/quickstart.rst

     $ bash initialize.sh # Do it only once.
     $ sudo ./Driver.sh

-Start Running Cluster using eBlocBroker
+Start Running Provider using eBlocBroker
 ---------------------------------------

 Slurm Setup: